wp-plugins/aas-digg-digg-alternative/readme.txt

 = My Toolbar is not Floating where I want it to?  =

 If you go to the settings for the toolbar "settings -> dig digg alternative" you will see location settings.
-You need to change those numbers to move the toolbar around. (i.e. changing left margin from -90 to -100 will move it further left by 10 pixels, changing top margin from -50 to -40 will move it to the right 10 pixels)
+You need to change those numbers to move the toolbar around. (i.e. changing the first number from 500 to 550 will move it further left by 50 pixels, changing the second number from 50 to 60 will move it down 10 pixels)

-= Why are there only 5 social platforms? =

-We created the toolbar for our own website originally and decided to release it, we only needed those 5.
-We will be adding other networks now that its released based on user feedback and requests.

 If you have any questions please visit [Android Advice Plugin Page](http://www.android-advice.com/2012/faster-seo-friendly-digg-digg-alternative-wordpress-plugin/ "Digg Digg Alternative") and leave them in the comments.